openaps/AndroidAPSdocs/docs/EN/Usage/Timezone-traveling.md

 It may cause inaccuracies in the TDDs.
 But it shouldn't be a problem.

 So the Insight user doesn't have to worry about timezone changes and time changes.
+There is one exception to this rule: The Insight pump has a small internal battery to power time etc. while you are changing the "real" battery.
+If changing battery takes to long this internal battery runs out of energy, the clock is reset and you are asked to enter time and date after inserting a new battery.
+In this case all entries prior to the battery change are skiped in calculation in AAPS as the correct time cannot be identified properly.

 # Time adjustment daylight savings time (DST)